Skip to main content

 Database Performance

-The orchestrator uses Prisma ORM with a global singleton PrismaClient instance and PostgreSQL's built-in connection pooling.
+The hub uses Prisma ORM with a global singleton PrismaClient instance and PostgreSQL's built-in connection pooling.
 Recommendations for production deployments:

 ConsiderationRecommendation